Vlasenko2006/ShortGAN/README.md

 # FastGAN (Generating Handwritten Digits)
-This software is an ilustrative example of how Generative Adversarial Network (GAN) generate realistic handwritten digits based on the MNIST dataset.
+This software is an illustrative example of how a Generative Adversarial Network (GAN) generates realistic handwritten digits based on the MNIST dataset.
 It includes generator pretraining to enhance performance and stabilize GAN training.
-It Perfectly  fits for educational purposes.
+It perfectly fits for educational purposes.
+It does not require a GPU (but it would be nice if you have one), and you can run it on your desktop and get the first result in 10-40 minutes!

+Here is an example of how FastGAN-MNIST generates realistically looking MNIST images only after 100 training epochs:

 ![Sample Output](https://github.com/Vlasenko2006/FastGAN/blob/main/gan3_generated_image_epoch_100.png)